Published: 18 June 2019

 For further support and advice on writing a plain English summary, please contact your local Research Design Service (where applicable).

-Please list the feedback received at first stage and under separate headings indicate what has changed as a result.
+Please list the feedback received at first stage and against each comment indicate what has changed as a result.
+Also consider concerns or comments raised by reviewers in your response (where these reviews have been shared with you).

 Please describe and explain any additional changes that have been made to this proposal since the stage 1 application e.g. in the light of new research.